-Name of the Year % of Students % of students from other % of students
+Name of Year % of Students % of students % of

-Course 09-10 10-11 11-12 12-13 13-14 from the same state from abroad
+the Course 09-10 10-11 11-12 12-13 13-14 from the same state from other States students from abroad

-B. Sc I V Jharkhand NIL
+B. Sc I ٧ Jharkhand NIL

 B. Sc II

 B. Sc III

-28. How many students have cleared national and state competitive examinations such as NET, SLET, GATE, Civil services, Defense services, etc.?
+- 28. How many students have cleared national and state competitive examinations such as NET, SLET, GATE, Civil services, Defense services, etc.?

+- NIL

+- 29. Student progression

 Student progression Against % enrolled

 UG to PG NIL

 PG to M. Phil.
 NIL

 PG to Ph.D.
 NIL

 Ph.D. to Post-Doctoral NIL

 Employed

-Campus selection
+Campus selection Dr. Jagannath working in Chemical factory

-• Other than campus recruitment Dr. Jagnnath working in Chemical factory
+Other than campus recruitment Di.
+Jagannath working in Chemical factory

 Entrepreneurship/Self-employment NIL

+- 30. Details of Infrastructural facilities

+- a) Library

-- Department utilizes all books available in the library.
-There is no separate departmental library. - b) Internet facilities for Staff & Students
+- Department utilizes all books available in the library for UG classes.

-Available.
+- Departmental library is there for PG Classes.

+- b) Internet facilities for Staff & Students

+- Available, separate computer for the department.

 - c) Class rooms with ICT facility

 - Available

 - d) Laboratories

-- 01 U. G. Lab.
+- 01 U. G. Lab + P.G. lab (common)

 - 31. Number of students receiving financial assistance from college, university, government or other agencies

-- The department gives prizes in terms of money to students who does sincere work in class every year.

-- 32. Details on student enrichment programmes (special lectures / workshops / seminar) with external experts - (1) Guest lectures are invited every year. - (2) Workshop 1 march 2013. - 33.
-Teaching methods adopted to improve student learning.

-Various teaching methods adapted in the department are :

-- (1) Power Point Presentation.

-- (2) Practical method.

-- (3) ICT.

-- (4) Students are asked to prepare paper on different topics and are said to present in the class. - 34.
-Participation in Institutional Social Responsibility (ISR) and Extension activities - (1) The faculty participates with other faculties and units of NCC/NSS etc.in extension activities. - (2) The faculty had visited NSS camp held at Shivpuri to give a helping hand to the extension activities being performed there. - 35.
+- The department gives prizes in terms of money to students who does sincere work in class every year. - 32.
+Details on student enrichment programmes (special lectures / workshops / seminar) with external experts - (1) Guest lectures are invited every year. - (2) Workshop 1 march 2013. - (3) Dr. Ajay Singh (1 April 2015) Govt.
+V.Y.T PG college Durg. (for P.G.
+Student) - 33.
+Teaching methods adopted to improve student learning. - Various teaching methods adapted in the department are : - (1) Power Point Presentation. - (2) Practical method. - (3) ICT. - (4) Students are asked to prepare paper on different topics and are said to present in the class. - (5) Student Seminar Method. - 34.
+Participation in Institutional Social Responsibility (ISR) and Extension activities - (1) The faculty participates with other faculties and units of NCC/NSS etc. in extension activities. - (2) The faculty had visited NSS camp held at Shivpuri to give a helping hand to the extension activities being performed there. - 35.
 SWOC analysis of the department and Future plans